ZMedia Purwodadi

 7. Engage Families and Communities

-Digital wellness extends beyond the classroom.
+Digital wellness stretches beyond the classroom.
 Collaboration with families helps:

 • Reinforce healthy screen habits at home